 According to IRCC the processing standard for applications sourced via Express Entry is six months for 80% of cases.
 Processing time is measured beginning from the day a complete application is received until a final decision is made by an immigration officer.

 However, as per the latest available statistics IRCC did not meet the processing standard of finalizing 80% of all applications sourced via Express Entry within six months.
-The processing time for Express Entry, overall, was eight months.
-As an alternative measure of processing times, 60% of applications were completed within the six-month service standard.
+The processing time for Express Entry overall was 21 months, reflecting the COVID-19 pandemic’s ongoing impact on IRCC’s operations and processing capacity.

 How long does it take to process an Express Entry application?